csviri/kubernetes-glue-operator/README.md

 # Resource Glue Operator

-Resource Glue Operator is a powerful Kubernetes meta operator that allows you to create other operators in a declarative way by simply applying a custom resource.
+Resource Glue Operator is a powerful Kubernetes **meta operator** that allows you to create other **operators in a declarative** way by **simply applying a custom resource**.

-It provides facilities to create composed Kubernetes resources and describes how the resource should be reconciled.
+It provides facilities to compose Kubernetes resources and describes how the resource should be reconciled.
 Supports conditional resources in runtime, and ordering of resource reconciliation.
-In other words, it allows you to write **workflows** over resources in a **GitOps** friendly way.
+In other words, it also allows you to write **workflows** over resources in a **GitOps** friendly way.

 ## Documentation